Pacheco, Kamara among 5 fantasy football RBs to avoid in Week 5 - UPI.com

 Alvin Kamara

-Kamara returned from suspension last week and logged 84 yards from scrimmage, but averaged just 2.5 yards per carry.
+Kamara returned from suspension last week and logged 84 yards from scrimmage, but averaged just 2.5 yards per catch and 3.5 yards per touch.
 The veteran running back easily led the New Orleans Saints backfield in touches, but I expect a bit more of a split going forward.

 The Saints will travel for a Week 5 game against the New England Patriots.